 At the end of D-Day, the Allied situation was still critical.
 Forces continued to work on establishing a continuous 80km beachhead along the coast, which was vital for moving further into Normandy.
 The Allies had underestimated the task, however, and for days the Allied territory in France was unstable and uneven along its coast.
 The Allied and Axis forces found themselves locked into a deadly race of strategy and logistics.
 The battle for possession of Normandy, France and ultimately the European continent was still far from decided.
 For the Allies, the task was simple: to land sufficient men and weaponry quickly enough to fend off the inevitable German counterattack.

 The challenge for the Germans was more complex.
 In the early days of the invasion, they had more personnel and firepower than the Allies, but this didn’t always translate onto the battlefield.
 Failing to comprehend the gravity of the situation, the German forces were still concentrated in Pas de Calais, where they expected the “real” Allied invasion to come – where the English Channel was at its narrowest.
-Two further Panzer divisions were in reserve near Paris and could not be moved without express orders from Hitler’s headquarters.
+Two further Panzer divisions were in reserve near Paris Dropdown content and could not be moved without express orders from Hitler’s headquarters.
 The delay in releasing these crucial reinforcements gave the Allies valuable time to even the odds.

 The Allied advance was propelled by the construction of a huge artificial harbour at Arromanches, a provisional arrangement which allowed them to disembark troops and equipment.
 Capturing the deep-water port of Cherbourg was still important, as was taking the city of Caen, which was of prime strategic value – but which would prove difficult and bloody to liberate.